The Perfect 1-Week Itinerary for Exploring Kuala Lumpur with Kids

 Day 1: Arrival in Kuala Lumpur

 We flew with Bangkok Airways from Koh Samui, Thailand, through Krabi, to Kuala Lumpur.
 After a not-so-smooth flight (our oldest had to vomit), we finally arrived at Kuala Lumpur International Airport.
-The airport is pretty easy to navigate and well-organized.
+The airport is pretty easy to navigate and well-organized, and I was genuinely impressed by how quickly we got through customs with two tired kids in tow.

 Transport Options from the Airport in Kuala Lumpur with Kids